Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-start.md

 </head>

 ### Let's Start The Upgrade
-Log into your Node via a remote session.
+Log into your node via a remote session.

 We can issue the `upgrade` command.
 ```